Online Poker Aces Online Poker Online Poker Guide

 referral code

-Similat to a bonus code, it is a code used when registrating at a room in order to benefit from a bonus offer, such as the Full Tilt Referral Code.
+Similar to a bonus code, it is a code used when registrating at a room in order to benefit from a bonus offer.

 rock